Chamber of Commerce History

 - 2010 The GWCF purchased and installed 6 wayfinding signs in historic downtown Westerly-Pawcatuck, at $3,000 each

 - March 30, 2010, an epic flood deemed the “500 year flood” hit Westerly-Pawcatuck and the Pawcatuck River surged more than 8 feet.
 Most of Industrial Drive and Canal Street were under water.
-Many businesses were hit hard and displaced.
+Many businesses were hit hard and displaced some were forced closed 3 day - 3 weeks.
 The Chamber raised $73,000 and distributed it as grant money to the affected businesses.